 The longer-term Strategic Directions are based on an 80-year timeframe (i.e., to 2100) and represent the long-term outlook for flood adaptation for the three CFAS Planning Areas.
-Developed with input from project partners and stakeholders, the Strategic Directions also included considerable technical analysis by City of Surrey Engineering, project consultants, and supplemented with additional review provided through a unique research component involving UBC and Dutch flood management experts, landscape architects, and engineers (LINT Middelburg, Royal Haskoning DHV).
+Developed with input from project partners, stakeholders, and Semiahmoo First Nation, the Strategic Directions also included considerable technical analysis by City of Surrey Engineering and project consultants.
+An additional perspective was provided through a unique research component involving UBC and Dutch flood management experts, landscape architects, and engineers (LINT Middelburg, Royal Haskoning DHV).
 The Strategic Directions are: